kstenschke/xmchord/README.md

 **`*Chording:`** Chording generally means pushing several keys or buttons simultaneously to achieve a result.

-xmchord comes with a comprehensive set of shortcut actions to speed-up common user activities on the Linux desktop.
+xmchord comes with a comprehensive set of shortcut **actions to automate and speed-up user activities** that are common on the Linux desktop.

 ## Table of contents